WABTAnonymous/WABT-Anonymous-2026/README.md

 # Weight-Adjusting Binary Transformation (WABT)

-We provide our WABT model, and necessary utilities in this repository.
-Containerization will be available in the future.
+We provide our WABT model, and necessary utilities in this repository, also with Docker containerization.

 Our experiments, shown in our accompanying paper, were conducted on a computer with the processor AMD Ryzen 7 4800H, 2.90 GHz, with 16.0 GB RAM, Windows 11 operating system.